SakSal-tech/investment-api/ERRORS.md

 **Solution:**
 converted UUID and stored it as String. user_id → UUID() generates a proper 36-character string that fits CHAR(36). client_id → uses the existing values from your client table, maintaining the one-to-one relationship.

+**Error:**
+Spring Boot tests failed to start, and the application context could not load.
+The error log showed:

+    Could not create query for public abstract java.util.List com.sakhiya.investment.portfoliomanagement.SustainablePortfolioRepository.findByImpactTargetKey(java.lang.String); Reason: Validation failed for query for method ...

+and

+    org.hibernate.type.descriptor.java.spi.JdbcTypeRecommendationException: Could not determine recommended JdbcType for Java type 'java.util.Map<java.lang.String, java.lang.String>'

+**What was happening:**
+I was using Map fields (e.g., `private Map<String, String> impactTargets;`) in my JPA entity (`SustainablePortfolio`).
+I had marked  this on purpose unannotated as it is a sub class I originally wanted this to be a field as portfolio type, which meant JPA did not persist them.
+However, my repository was trying to run JPQL queries on these fields.
+JPA cannot query fields that are not persisted, and it also cannot handle Map fields without the correct annotation.

+**Solution:**
+I annotated my Map fields with `@ElementCollection` (e.g., `@ElementCollection private Map<String, String> impactTargets;`).
+This tells JPA to persist the map in a separate table and enables JPQL queries on the map's keys and values.
+I also removed any `@Transient` annotation from these fields so this becomes persistem.
+After this change, my repository JPQL queries (using `KEY(mapField) = :key`) worked, and the tests passed.

+**Technical changes:**
+- Added `@ElementCollection` to all Map fields that need to be persisted and queried.
+- Removed `@Transient` from those fields.
+- Ensured my repository methods use JPQL with `@Query` and `KEY(mapField)` for querying map keys.
+- Updated my Postman requests to send map fields as JSON objects.

+This fixed the test failures and allowed the application to start and run queries on map fields as intended.